modip-org/spec/format_spec.md

 ### `allowed` (optional)

 Whether or not this version is allowed to be installed, based on the condition. **This field MUST be a condition, with a boolean value**

 ---

+### `game`

+The version of the game that this project version supports or requires.
+It contains the following fields:

+##### `minimum`

+The minimum version of the game required to use this project.
+This should be treated as a strict requirement - any version below, and this project will not work at all.

+##### `maximum` (optional)

+The maximum supported version of the game.
+The project may either not work at all on this version, or a significant portion of functionality is broken that the project is considered unusable.

+##### `breaks` (optional)

+Versions of the game that this mod is not compatible for.
+These MUST fall within the minimum and maximum version.
+This MUST be an Array.

+### FAQ

+**Q: Mojang broke my mod in a new version!
+What should I do?**
+A: Feel free to modify your metadata, to set `maximum` to the version that in breaks in.
+If `maximum` isn't usable (e.g. it works in 1.16.3 but not in 1.16.2), then use `breaks`.

+**Q: I don't know if my mod will work in the next release.
+How should I specify that?**
+A: Generally, the last number in a version string (e.g. 1.16 **.3**) is usually compatible with all numbers the same major version (1.16.x), with some few exceptions.

+---

 ### `dependencies` (optional)